Manjula Sood: Early life

 Sood immigrated to the United Kingdom in 1970.
 She became in 1973 the first female Asian primary school teacher in Leicester, England.
 She taught there for almost twenty years before retiring because of ill health.
 During her time as a teacher, she introduced multiculturalism in the education sector.

 Political career

-Manjula Sood was first elected after the death of her councillor husband.
-Paul Sood was one of the first Asians in Britain to become a councillor.
-He was elected as a Leicestershire County Councillor in 1982 and served Leicester for almost 14 years before his death in 1996.
+Manjula Sood was first elected after the death of her councillor husband in 1996.
+Paul Sood was one of the first Asians in Britain to become a councillor; he was elected as a Leicestershire County Councillor in 1982 and served Leicester for almost 14 years before his death.
 Manjula stood in the by-election for her husband's former seat and won.

-In May 2008, Sood became the first Asian female Lord Mayor in the United Kingdom, in over 800 years of the Lord Mayor title.
+In May 2008, Sood became Lord Mayor of Leicester, the first Asian female Lord Mayor in the United Kingdom, in over 800 years of the Lord Mayor title.

-Sood ceased to be a Councillor in 2019.
+Sood ceased to be a councillor for Belgrave in 2019 but was again elected in the 2023 Leicester City Council election for the Stoneygate ward.